-(2) Miracle playground systems, (1) set of swings 4 seated, 4-way spring teeter-totter, (1) climb on train engine, (1) horizontal ring ladder, 16 station exercise stations, 6-8" Rubberized playground mulch under playground systems, all other areas are playground wood mulched.
+(2) Miracle playground systems, (1) set of swings 4 seated, 4-way spring teeter-totter, (1) climb on train engine.
 There are (6) little league baseball fields, (1) combination football and soccer field, (3) full sized soccer fields and several moveable mini soccer fields.
 1 - Mile 8' wide walking trail, (6) half court basketball courts.

 West Branch Park is located on Schoolhouse Road between the railroad tracks and Cedarhill Road.